 This past autumn, English graduate students Dan Knapper and Rachel Miller were each awarded a Presidential Fellowship, the most prestigious award given by Ohio State’s Graduate School.
 Recipients of this award embody the highest standards of scholarship in the full range of Ohio State's graduate programs.

-It is time to welcome the new school year, which also means welcoming new hires across the Department of English's many campuses.
+It is time to welcome the new semester, which also means welcoming new hires into the English community.
 Please take a moment to welcome these new faces by dropping in their offices or inboxes.